×

 We asked people how much they someone comfortably live on in El Salvador, they wrote:

 "The cost of living in El Salvador is generally considered to be quite affordable.
 Basic necessities such as food, transportation, and housing are relatively inexpensive compared to other countries in the region.
 Prices for consumer goods and services are also lower than in many other countries.
 However, the cost of living can vary significantly depending on the city or region.
-For example, living in the capital city of San Salvador is more expensive than living in smaller towns and rural areas," remarked one expat living in El Salvador.
+For example, living in the capital city of San Salvador is more expensive than living in smaller towns and rural areas," said one expat in El Salvador.

 "The cost of living in El Salvador is generally considered to be quite affordable.
 The capital city of San Salvador is the most expensive place to live in the country, with prices for goods and services being higher than in other parts of the country.
 The rental price for a nice 1 bedroom apartment in El Salvador is around $400 USD per month, while a nice 2 bedroom apartment is around $500 USD per month.
-Eating dinner at a moderately priced restaurant in El Salvador will cost around $10 USD per person," remarked one expat living in El Salvador.
+Eating dinner at a moderately priced restaurant in El Salvador will cost around $10 USD per person," said an expat in El Salvador.

 What type of recreational facilities are in El Salvador?